abhishekg16/raft/README.md

 The raft module depends on the cluster for underlying communication.
 Which internally  usage the Zeromq.
 Apart from this for logging and storage purpose it also uses the LevelDB.

 1. To build the project you need to install the zmq4 golang binding.
 Binding are present at [Zeromq Go Binding](https://github.com/pebbe/zmq4)
-2. Install the Download and install LevelDB present at [http://code.google.com/p/leveldb/](http://code.google.com/p/leveldb/)
+2. Install the Download and install LevelDB present at [http://code.Google.com/p/leveldb/](http://code.google.com/p/leveldb/)
-3. Install LevelDB gobinding present at [https://github.com/jmhodges/levigo](https://github.com/jmhodges/levigo)
+3. Install LevelDB go binding present at [https://github.com/jmhodges/levigo](https://github.com/jmhodges/levigo)
 4. Get Raft from git hub. *"go get github.com/abhishekg16/raft"*
 5. Go to the raft folder and the give command *"go install".*
 6. Go to raft directory and give command *"go test -v*" to run the test case.
 7. In order to run the test cases along with the benchmark give command *"go test -v -bench=."*
-8. For more involved testCase testing folder have Testcases which kills the server on fly and restarts them (try to simulate real time environment).
+8. For more involved test Case testing folder have Testcases which kills the server on fly and restarts them (try to simulate real time environment).

 	To run this test case use following command
 1.  **mv raftTestSet1_test.go testing/**